gramineproject/graphene/Tools/gsc/test/README.md

 make cleanContainers
 ```

-Remove all images & containers build by this test folder:
+Remove all images & containers built by this test folder:

 ```
 make clean